 All our publications include analysis of the latest economic developments and data, and our interpretations of how this may affect London and policy for the capital.

-Our latest publications are outlined below.
+Our latest publications that fall under this topic are outlined below.

 London’s Economy Today (LET)

 LET is published at the end of every month.
 Each issue features the most up-to-date information and analysis on the state of London’s economy.
 It features a wide range of London and UK economic indicators, including information on employment, house prices and consumer confidence.